Digital-Avatars-and-Robotics/Rhascau/README.md

 Rhascau requires frequent random numbers generation.
 In order to obtain **fast**, **cheap** and **reliable** (for the sake of our usage) randomness on-chain, we decided to go with well known **commit - reveal scheme**.

-In **commit** stage, future block (current block + 2) is assinged to the user (*blockHashToBeUsed* mapping).
-After the given block arrives, user can reveal the value as long as the time between commit and reveal is less than 256 blocks. **Reaveal** stage includes getting hash of the commited block and assiging the final result to the user.
+In **commit** stage, future block (current block + 2) is assigned to the user (*blockHashToBeUsed* mapping).
+After the given block arrives, user can reveal the value as long as the time between commit and reveal is less than 256 blocks. **Reveal** stage includes getting hash of the committed block and assigning the final result to the user.